 ARTICLE 1.
 ILLEGAL ACTS.
-A team is not permitted to conserve time inside of one minute of either half by committing any of these acts:
+A team is not permitted to conserve time after the two-minute warning of either half by committing any of these acts:

 - (a) a foul by either team that prevents the snap (i.e., false start, encroachment, etc.); - (b) intentional grounding; - (c) an illegal forward pass thrown from beyond the line of scrimmage; - (d) throwing a backward pass out of bounds; - (e) spiking or throwing the ball in the field of play after a down has ended, except after a touchdown; or - (f) any other intentional foul that causes the clock to stop.